What to Expect on your Coast to Coast Cycling Trip

 What are the Hotels like on the Coast to Coast Cycle?

 We have handpicked a selection of hotels and bed and breakfasts in ideal locations so you can cycle into and out of your hotel to begin and end your walk each day, with no detours!
-With great access into towns and views over the lake District, Yorkshire Dales and the North York Moors these hotels and guest houses are the perfect place to rest your legs and relax during the evenings while on your tour.
+With great access into towns and views over the Lake District and North Pennines these hotels and guest houses are the perfect place to rest your legs and relax during the evenings while on your tour.

 Read M.W’s review of our hotels: “The accommodations were first rate — small inns scattered throughout the countryside.
 And the food — out of this world! […] It was so relaxing to have the whole trip prearranged.”